motiejusvin/hardwarekey/README.md

 # HardwareKey
 Hardware key using Raspberry Pi Pico

+Longshot goal: To make integrate it to GRUB2

 # Getting ready

 Clone [raspberrypi/pico-sdk](https://github.com/raspberrypi/pico-sdk) and put the ```pico-sdk``` folder inside root directory of the repository.